anon-auth-2022/i2i_synth/README.md

-# This repository contains supplementary code for anonymous submission ``_Mitigating the Data Bottleneck in Unpaired Image-to-Image Translation with Synthetic Imagery_''
+# This repository contains supplementary code for anonymous submission _Mitigating the Data Bottleneck in Unpaired Image-to-Image Translation with Synthetic Imagery_

 ## Inference